ritu220/Blog_website.github.io/README.md

 5. a message will be displayed on your terminal that it has started running on the local host 3000.

-6. now go on your browser and type http://localhost:3000/  and hoit enter.
+6. now go on your browser and type http://localhost:3000/  and hit enter.

 7. now you can use the website and post as much journal as much you want.